KennethLeeJE8/datadam_mcp/README.md

 Tips to use tools:
 - Mention DataDam MCP in your prompt to let the AI tool know your want data from it
-- Using my {category_name} will trigger the AI to use DataDam
+- Using "my {category_name}" in your query will trigger the AI to use DataDam
 - Ensure to use plural form for the categories, such as 'books' instead of book, 'contacts' instead of 'contact